Martin (1992: 289-90):

 For the remainder of this chapter it will be assumed that lexical cohesion will be analysed with respect to field oppositions, and that lexical relations can [be] approached from four different perspectives within a systemic functional model.
 These perspectives are:

-ii. from the point of view of more delicate options in lexicogrammatical networks (the grammarian's dream)
+ii. from the point of view of more delicate options in lexicogrammatical networks (the grammarian's dream)iii. from the point of view of semantic relations between lexical items in text (lexical cohesion)

 iv. from the point of view of register specific oppositions (field taxonomies)